Know How People Steal Your Identity

-- Skimming: I sounds complicated, but it's one of the oldest tech scams in the book.
-Here's how skimming credit card numbers works: thieves use a special storage device that steals credit or debit card numbers, usually at an ATM or POS machine, which they then use to process transactions with your account.
+- Skimming: It sounds complicated, but it's one of the oldest tech scams in the book.
+Here's how skimming credit card numbers works: Thieves use a special storage device that steals credit or debit card numbers, usually at an ATM or POS machine, which they then use to process transactions with your account.

 - Malware use: Scammers use malware, malicious software that affects computers, to obtain your personal information via the Internet.
 Do your best to prevent computer hacking with a quality antivirus and spyware/malware removal software.

 With access to your name, address, Social Security number (SSN), bank or credit card statements or other personal information, identity thieves can:

 - Open fraudulent bank, credit card or cellphone and other service accounts in your name.

 - Change your account information such as your billing address and logins and passwords.

 If you suspect that your identity has been compromised, act quickly!
 Most identity thieves who steal credit cards and other financial data act within the first 48 hours.
 If you notice any of the above, or if your wallet or purse has been lost or stolen:

 - Alert creditors.
 Immediately contact all creditors to alert them to the theft and place your accounts on fraud alert at all three of the credit reporting agencies.

 - Report the theft.
 File a police report with local authorities and the FTC.